-Anna Tobias has cooked at many of our favourite places to eat, from River Cafe to Rochelle Canteen.
+Anna Tobias has cooked at many of our favourite places to eat, from River Cafe to Rochelle Canteen, and now runs Bloomsbury restaurant, Café Deco with the team from 40 Maltby Street.
 She's always been a supporter of British cheese as well as a long-standing wholesale customer of ours.
 We think you'll enjoy her moreish recipe for Berkswell and Pea Lasagna.
+Corra Linn or Spenwood would also work well with this recipe.

 "This is quite an adaptable recipe and can be tweaked depending on preference or what you have available.
 If you are vegetarian then by all means omit the ham; if you don’t have ham, but do have bacon then this can be substituted (in which case, cook like lardons in with the onion).
 Equally, feel free to be expressive with the vegetables and substitute peas for courgettes, for example.
 The chicory in the recipe was to add some wetness to the pea sauce but can be replaced with any green-coloured lettuce or left out entirely.
 I used frozen peas as the season hasn’t quite started yet and they are excellent in any case.
 Do use fresh if you can and want to – this will add extra sweet luxuriousness."